Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 - org changes

-Without an external layer, many BI rollouts are just internal reporting cosplay.
+Without that layer, a lot of BI rollouts are just internal reporting with nicer formatting.

 The vendor categories

-I’d break the market into buckets like this:
+I’d break the market into a few buckets:

 - Company intelligence: NinjaPear, ZoomInfo, Crunchbase